NiloGregginz33/QMGRExperiments/README.md

 You can also adapt the experiment scripts in `src/experiments/` to call these functions on the circuits/results they generate, or use them in your own analysis pipelines.

 **Tip:** For geometric analysis (curvature, mutual information), see the `curved_geometry` and `emergent_spacetime` experiment files for practical examples.

 ---

+## Curved Geometry Experiment (`curved_geometry_qiskit.py`)

+**Scientific Basis:**
+This experiment is designed to explore how quantum information and entanglement behave in systems that mimic *curved* versus *flat* spacetime geometries.
+The goal is to empirically probe the relationship between quantum entanglement and emergent geometry, providing insight into how spacetime curvature can arise from quantum information patterns—a key prediction of the holographic principle and modern quantum gravity theories.

+**Methodology:**
+- Quantum circuits are constructed to simulate both flat and curved geometries using a 6-qubit system.
+- For each geometry, the experiment sweeps a parameter (φ) that controls the circuit's entangling gates, effectively tuning the "curvature."
+- The circuits are run on IBM Quantum hardware (or simulator), and measurement data is collected for each configuration.
+- The experiment computes mutual information between all pairs of qubits, then uses multidimensional scaling (MDS) to embed the resulting "distance" matrix into 2D and 3D space, visualizing the emergent geometry.
+- Additional metrics such as entanglement entropy, triangle angle sums, and Gaussian curvature (via the angle deficit method) are extracted to quantify geometric features.
+- Results are compared between the flat and curved cases to reveal how curvature affects quantum information distribution and entanglement structure.

+**Key Results:**
+- The experiment demonstrates that the pattern of quantum entanglement changes in a way that reflects the underlying geometry (flat vs. curved).
+- Curvature can be directly visualized and quantified from the quantum data, providing empirical support for the idea that spacetime geometry can emerge from entanglement.

+**Outputs:**
+- All results, plots (e.g., mutual information heatmaps), and geometric embeddings are saved in a timestamped folder under `experiment_logs/curved_geometry_qiskit_<device>_<timestamp>/`.
+- A summary file explains the theoretical background, methodology, and key findings for each run.

+---